 - MOP candidates must come to campus for their audition and interview.

-- Any prospective student auditioning after the MOP deadline will still be considered for other performing arts and music scholarships up to the posted March audition date.
+- Any prospective student auditioning will be considered for other performing arts and music scholarships in addition to the MOP scholarship.

 Students will be evaluated based on their:

 - Outstanding Audition: Individuals must audition on the intended primary voice/instrument of study at SMWC.
 Each person will be scored by the music faculty panel on a scale of 1-10 in each area appropriate to the primary instrument, including tone/ technique, diction/articulation, preparation/memorization, rhythmic and pitch accuracy, presentation/preparation, and overall musicianship.
 When a student’s scores are averaged, students scoring an average of 8 or higher will be considered for this award.

 - High School GPA: 3.0 minimum

 - Interview: Faculty are looking for professionalism, genuineness, strong interpersonal skills, and the ability to articulate ideas clearly.